mola-T/signal/README.md

 I will demonstrate its basic features by comparing it with the native `hook` from emacs.

 For programmers having experiences in using `hook`.
-There should be no difficulties using `sign` as they share very similar syntax and logic.
+There should be no difficulties using `signal` as they share very similar syntax and logic.

 <br>